jpcampos/camp-demo/README.md

  The spring boot application uses the following components for implementation:

  - Spring Controllers.
     - Booking Controller.
-Handles all the chat related endpoints.
+Handles all the camp demo related endpoints.
     - Camp Exception Handler Controller.
 The common handler for any exception that is directly targetted in the application.
  - Spring JPA
     - Entities: